rkt/rkt/README.md

 ./rkt help
 ```

+For Mac (and other Vagrant) users we have set up a `Vagrantfile` : Clone this repo and make sure you have [Vagrant](https://www.vagrantup.com/) installed. `vagrant up` starts up a Linux box and installs via some scripts `rkt` and `actool`.
+With a subsequent `vagrant ssh` you are ready to go.

 Keep in mind while running through the examples that right now `rkt` needs to be run as root for most operations.

 ## rkt basics